 Although their English wasn’t great, we had a fun time drinking sugarcane juice and watching tourists float paper lanterns in the river.
 It was nothing short of magic.

-There’s nothing wrong with drinking cheap beers at a Western bar if that’s your thing, but don’t leave Hoi An and say it’s too touristy.
-You’re contributing to that demand and image.
+There’s nothing wrong with drinking cheap beers at a Western bar if that’s your thing, but don’t leave Hoi An and say it’s too touristy if you haven’t sought out anything else.

 What’s There to Do in Hoi An?